developerc76/projectile-motion-euler/README.md

 ## Projectile Motion Simulation using Euler's Method

+Note:

+    This is a purely theoretical simulation and I do not guarantee accuracy to the real world.

 ### How to use
 Input the initial values you would like to use for the simulation.

 ### Before you test it out...
 The minimum delta time input for this simulation is 0.001 unless the round() decimal place is changed.

-Note that this is purely theoretical and I do not guarantee accuracy.

 ### Files